MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/using-xbox-live/auth/xal.md

 # Xbox Live Authentication Library (XAL)

-The Xbox Live Authentication Library (XAL) is a cross-platform authentication platform for Win32, Android, and iOS.
+The Xbox Live Authentication Library (XAL) is a cross-platform authentication (sign-in) platform for Win32, Android, and iOS.

 ## In this section